Toddler Rejecting Mom? 5 Ways to Respond

 We’ve all heard (or even experienced) the “needy” partner.
 The one who needs you to make him feel better about himself or to be constantly affirmed of your love and affection.
 And we all know how pleasant those relationships go, right?

-Well, you might say the same about your behavior with your toddler.
+Well, you might say the same about how you behave with your toddler.

 4. Make the most of it

-One of the most productive ways to respond to a toddler rejecting mom is to make the most of it.
+One of the most productive ways to respond to your toddler’s rejection is to make the most of it.

-Does she want your partner to feed her dinner?
+Does she want dad to feed her dinner?
 Great!
 That’s your chance to finally eat your meal uninterrupted.
-Does she fuss for dad to play with her instead of you?
+Does she fuss for grandma to play with her instead of you?
 Use that time for yourself.
-Rather than seeing it as your child’s rejection, see it as a way for her to spend more time with other adults.
+Rather than seeing it as a blatant rejection, see it as a way for her to spend more time with other adults.

 Every problem presents an opportunity if you see it differently.
-An upside to making the most of it?
-Your toddler can see a change in you and will likely respond to your affection in a positive way.
+An added plus?
+She’ll see a change in you and will likely respond to you in a positive way.

 5. Remember that this is a phase

 Kids can go through many phases that, in hindsight, come and go.
-But when you’re right in the thick of it, this phase can feel anything but quick.
-It can feel like it had been going on forever—and it doesn’t help when it seems like you’ve tried just about everything with no luck.
+But when you’re right in the thick of your child rejecting one parent, this phase can feel anything but quick.

-That’s why I want to invite you to see this phase compared to your toddler’s entire childhood.
-Picture her at 10 years old—seems like ages away, right?
-Then, can you imagine her still kicking and screaming because she only wants dad to play with her?
+That’s why I want you to see this phase compared to your toddler’s entire childhood.
+Picture him at 10 years old—seems like ages away, right?
+Then, can you imagine him still kicking and screaming because he only wants dad to play with him?
 Highly unlikely.

 Remember that, in the grand scheme of things, this is a phase that will go away, all on its own.
 However hard it is to experience it at the moment, rest assured that this is temporary.